Hooksett, NH Resources

 Constructing a Defense to Hooksett DWI/DUI Charges

-At Tenn And Tenn, we regularly handle cases involving drunk driving charges.
+At Tenn And Tenn, our Hooksett DUI attorneys regularly handle cases involving drunk driving charges.
 In New Hampshire, the legal blood alcohol concentration (BAC) limit is .08 percent for most drivers.
 That limit is lowered to .04 percent for commercial drivers and .02 percent for drivers under the age of 21.
 Although having a BAC level over the legal limit will establish per se impairment, there are a number of defenses to a DWI/DUI charge.
 For example, a police officer must have probable cause to believe a driver is impaired before arresting him or her.
 Generally, the officer may find probable cause due to a driver’s appearance and behavior, response to questioning, or performance on field sobriety tests or a preliminary breath test, among other factors.
-If the facts surrounding the arrest do not give rise to probable cause, the field sobriety tests were not administered properly, or faulty equipment was used to obtain the BAC level, a skilled DUI attorney can present those facts in fighting your charge.
+If the facts surrounding the arrest do not give rise to probable cause, the field sobriety tests were not administered properly, or faulty equipment was used to obtain the BAC level, a skilled DUI attorney in Hooksett can present those facts in fighting your charge.

 Protecting Your Rights during a Criminal Prosecution